donatPeter/amazon-pay-async/README.md

 ```

 ## Note:
-This is a forked version of the https://github.com/MadisonReed/amazon-payments package.
+This is a mirrored version of the https://github.com/MadisonReed/amazon-payments package.
 For any usage information regarding version 0.x please refer for the original package.